aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 # Overview

 This tutorial covers the process of building your solver and embedding it in docker images.
-We suggest that you proceed in two stages: build the Mallob example and test it with the infrastructure you have [just created].
-When you have it working, return to this README and follow the instructions in the second section [RBJ:link fixme](link).
+We suggest that you proceed in two stages: build the Mallob example and test it with the infrastructure [you have just created](../infrastructure/README.md).
+Once you have the Mallob example working, return to this README and follow the instructions in the second section [RBJ:link fixme](link).

 # Example: Mallob